Buy this! Watch this! Subscribe Now!

 20. Offers Value With No Strings Attached

-Nothing wins trust like a selfless act that requires nothing in return.
+Nothing wins trust like a selfless act that expects or asks for nothing in return.
 Businesses that help only actively buying customers do a disservice to themselves by neglecting potential customers who might be ready to take the plunge.

 Content marketing caters to both potential and existing customers.
 They engage potential customers through informative and entertaining content with no strings attached.
-So when those potential customers are ready to buy, they are already familiar with your brand and are more likely to consider your services.
+That’s the value of regular blogging.
+When those potential customers are ready to buy, they are already familiar with your brand and are more likely to consider your services.

 Tip: When creating content for the audience in the awareness stage, avoid pitching any products or services overtly.